In 2014, Assembly Bill 1453 (AB 1453

-On January 9, 2014, California Assemblymember Sharon Quirk-Silva introduced Assembly Bill 1453 (AB 1453) in the California legislature proposing to establish a Southern California Veterans Cemetery in Orange County.
-The legislation, which is also co-sponsored by Assemblymember Donald Wagner representing the City of Irvine, was approved by the State Assembly and Senate as of August 25, signed by Governor Brown on September 27, 2014 and is effective January 1, 2015.
+) was introduced in the California legislature to establish a Southern California Veterans Cemetery in Orange County (by former California Assemblymember Quirk-Silva) in the California legislature proposing to establish a Southern California Veterans Cemetery in Orange County.
+The legislation, co-sponsored by Assemblymember Donald Wagner representing the City of Irvine, was approved by the State legislature as of August 25, signed by Governor Brown on September 27, 2014 and is effective January 1, 2015.

 On March 11, 2014

 the Irvine City Council adopted Resolution No. 14-27, which, in part, supported the passage of AB 1453 and expressed the City Council’s strong interest in providing land at the Orange County Great Park to develop a State Veterans Cemetery.
 The City Council also established an Ad Hoc State Veterans Cemetery Committee to consider this matter.
 The Ad Hoc Committee was comprised of Irvine Mayor Steven Choi, Mayor Pro Tem Jeffrey Lalloway, a representative of Five Point Communities Management, Inc., a representative from the California Department of Veterans Affairs, and two members representing veterans groups.

 met on June 13, 2014 and on July 11, 2014.
 The Committee considered and discussed information regarding potential sites and the process required to establish a State Veterans Cemetery, and received comments from members of the public.

 the Irvine City Council adopted Resolution No. 14-92

 expressing its intent to convey the Amended and Restated Development Agreement (ARDA) Transfer Site (at the former Marine Corps Air Station, El Toro) to the State for the purposes of creating the Southern California Veterans Memorial Park and Cemetery